mohammadzainabbas/pulumi-labs/tutorial-pulumi-fundamentals/README.md

 ```

 > [!IMPORTANT]
-> The above request will add a new drink item called `My New Milk Tea` to the app.
+> The above request will add a new drink item called <kbd> <br> My New Milk Tea <br> <kbd>   to the app.
 This is just an example.
 You can change the request body as per your needs.